 Some execution venues may offer differing fee plans to trading members depending on the volume and nature/type of a trading activity on the venue as well as fee discounts depending on average volume of trading undertaken.
-Such arrangements apply equally to all trading members who satisfy the relevant criteria under the execution venues rules.
-Information on such arrangements is publically available on the relevant execution venues website.
-Our decision to route orders to a particular venue for execution for this asset class was typically driven by the listing of the product the client wished to trade, and was not influenced by any such fee structures or volume discounts.
+Such arrangements apply equally to all trading members who satisfy the relevant criteria under the execution venue's rules.
+Information on such arrangements is publically available on the relevant execution venue's website.
+Our decision to route orders to a particular venue for execution for this asset class was typically driven by the listing of the product the client wishes to trade, and was not influenced by any such fee structure or volume discount.